Life on Mars (British TV series): Plot

-Life on Mars tells the fictional story of Sam Tyler (John Simm), a policeman in service with the Greater Manchester Police (GMP).
-After being hit by a car in 2006, Tyler awakens in 1973 to find himself working for a predecessor of the GMP, the Manchester and Salford Police, at the same station and location as in 2006.
-Early on in the series, it becomes apparent to Tyler that he awakes as a Detective Inspector, one rank lower than his 2006 rank of Detective Chief Inspector.
-As part of the Criminal Investigation Department, Tyler finds himself working under the command of DCI Gene Hunt (Philip Glenister).
-Throughout the two series, the plot is based on the ambiguity of Tyler's predicament and the lack of clarity, to both the audience and the character, whether he has died, become comatose or travelled in time.
+Life on Mars follows Sam Tyler (John Simm), a policeman in service with the Greater Manchester Police (GMP).
+After being hit by a car in 2006, Sam mysteriously awakens in 1973; he finds himself working for the predecessor of the GMP, the Manchester and Salford Police, at the same location as in 2006.
+Early on in the series, it becomes apparent to Sam that he has awoken as a Detective Inspector, one rank lower than his 2006 rank of Detective Chief Inspector.
+As part of the Criminal Investigation Department, Sam finds himself working under the command of DCI Gene Hunt (Philip Glenister).
+The plot is based on the ambiguity of Sam's predicament as neither the audience nor the character can be sure whether he has died, fallen into a coma, or legitimately travelled in time.